herjulf/contiki-160222/platform/avr-rss2/examples/ipv6/rpl-border-router/README.ETHERNET.md

 One popular Ethernet chip is Microchip ENC28J60.
 It been used for quite some time and is easy to program and are also supported by many platforms and projects.
 Contiki has files under:

+Most focus fon AVR platforms.
+The SPI is used by Atmel ISP-progammings interface.
+In addition to those pins you to selects a pin for chip select (CS).

 dev/enc28j60/
 The low-level SPI drives is platform or rather CPU-specific.
 The avr-rss2